Rational Investing: The Subtleties of Asset Management is a short nontechnical book that gives an overview of the world of asset management.

 Who should read this book?
 Reading the book requires a basic knowledge of statistics and financial markets, and hence the book is not for anyone.
 Neither is it meant to be a textbook.
 It is aimed at

-- professionals (e.g. lawyers, accountants, etc.) who may have to make investment decisions in their professional or personal life but does not have a formal education in investment management,
+- professionals (e.g. lawyers, accountants, etc.) who may have to make investment decisions in their professional or personal life, but do not have a formal education in investment management,

 - undergraduate and graduate students who want to consolidate their learning in investment management,